AureliusGemini/AureliusGemini/README.md

 - 🌱 I'm currently learning **IOT (ESP32), PlatformIO, QT on Desktop, **

-- 🤝 I'm looking for help with **https://github.com/AureliusGemini/Green.Guardian and Coreboot on Fujitsu S762/g**
+- 🤝 I'm looking for help with **https://github.com/AureliusGemini/Green.Guardian, Coreboot on Fujitsu S762/g and sunxi-linux on MOViMax P3**

 - 📫 How to reach me **elvin.yamin@binus.ac.id**